sebastian-mutz/fsml/doc/quickstart.md

 fpm run --compiler lfortran
 ```

-### Watch your precision!
+# Caveats

+## Precision: `real` kinds

-`FSML` uses double precision (real64) by default, but can be switched project-wide by changing the working precision (wp) in the `fsml_ini` module.
+`FSML` uses double precision (real64) by default.
+It is written to allow the user to change `real` precision project-wide by changing the working precision (wp) in the `fsml_ini` module.
+However, since it uses `stdlib`'s linear algebra procedures that are are currently only available for double precision, `FSML` is limited to the same kind.
 The data type in your `FSML` application should match this.
-If you are happy using real64 (recommended), make sure you import it and declare your reals accordingly:
+Make sure you import it and declare your reals accordingly:

 ```Fortran
 use iso_fortran_env, only: real64
 real(real64) :: my_variable
 ```
+## Precision: use of intrinsics

+`FSML` uses the intrinsic `sum` function, which uses the naive summation method.
+While this is perfectly suitable for most research applications, it is more prone to accumulating rounding errors than Kahan summation, for example.
+For specific applications and data types, it can create problems.
+Caution is advised.

+## LFortran support

+`FSML` is developed to support compilation with the LFortran compiler.
+However, `FSML` uses several `stdlib` procedures, so the successful compilation of `FSML` is conditional on the successful compilation of `stdlib`.
+Since both are still under heavy development, this may fail at times.
+If reliability is a priority for your project, it is recommended that you use `gfortran` instead (for now).

 <br>
 # Examples